List of national flowers: Guinea

-Italy doesn't have an official floral emblem, though the Lily lilium is commonly cited.
-Other less common options are the Rose and the White poppy.

 Japan

 Japan's national government has never formally named a national flower, as with other symbols such as the green pheasant, which was named as national bird by a non-government body in 1947.
 In 1999, the national flag and anthem were standardised by law.

 A de facto national flower for Japan for many is the sakura (cherry blossom), while a stylised depiction of a Chrysanthemum morifolium is used as the official emblem of the imperial family (Imperial Seal of Japan).
 The Paulownia blossom was also used by the imperial family in the past, but has since been appropriated by the Prime Minister and the government in general (Government Seal of Japan).